-All applicant owned or operated facilities with a discharge of stormwater to waters of the state are included in the inventory and assessment.
-Coordinates of these operated facilities will be supplied along with an up-to-date map with the location of the facilities.
+All applicant owned or operated facilities with a municipal separated storm sewer system that discharge stormwater to waters of the state have been included in this inventory and assessment.
+Coordinates of these operated facilities are included along with an up-to-date map with the location of the facilities.
 This inventory will be updated annually as facilities and structural stormwater controls are added, removed, or no longer owned or operated by the applicant.